This post may contain affiliate links. Please read our disclosure policy.

 Adding mushrooms to a skillet.

 Step 1 – Add the butter and olive oil to a large skillet over medium heat.
 Once hot, add in the mushrooms in an even layer.
 Let the mushrooms sit on medium heat and do not touch them for about 3 minutes.
-This will create some nice caramelization around the edges of the mushrooms.
+This will create some nice golden brown caramelization around the edges of the mushrooms.

 Sautéing oyster mushrooms in a pan.